By introducing the ES8, Kawai really raised the bar for how a digital piano should sound and behave.

 The RD-2000 is the flagship of Roland’s RD series, and probably the best stage piano they have ever made.

 The keyboard is intended for professional use on stage and in studios thus quite pricey.
-But the money you pay for it are more than justified, in my opinion.
+But the money you pay for it is more than justified, in my opinion.

 If you’re a gigging musician or involved in music production, I couldn’t think of a better keyboard that would have such an authentic sound and feel of a grand piano and offer as many connectivity options and controller features designed to make any live or studio session go as smoothly as possible.